-The Depository Trust Company, New York, New York ("DTC") will act as securities depository for the Notes.
-The Notes will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company, New York, New York ("DTC") will act as securities depository for the Obligations.
+The Obligations will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Note certificate will be issued for each series of Notes bearing the same rate of interest and CUSIP number, and will be deposited with DTC.
+One fully-registered Bond certificate will be issued for each maturity of each series of Bonds bearing the same rate of interest and CUSIP number, and will be deposited with DTC.
+One fully-registered Note certificate will be issued for the Notes, and will be deposited with DTC.